yourtulloh/heroku-deploy/README.md

 ![GitHub](https://img.shields.io/github/license/AkhileshNS/heroku-deploy.svg)
 ![Tests](https://github.com/AkhileshNS/heroku-deploy/workflows/Tests/badge.svg)

 This is a very simple GitHub action that allows you to deploy to Heroku.
-The action works by running the following commands in shell via NodeJS:-
+The action works by running some commands in shell via NodeJS:-

 ## Table of Contents